zenobio93/seat-docs/docs/installation/manual_installation.md

 ![SeAT](https://i.imgur.com/aPPOxSK.png)

-# Ubuntu
+# Manual Installation

 This guide attempts to explain how to manually install SeAT onto an **Ubuntu** Server.
 A small amount of Linux experience is preferred when it comes to this guide, although it is not entirely mandatory.

+!!! info

+    This guide has been written targetting Ubuntu.
+However, you can use it to deploy SeAT on any linux distribution.
+    Just be sure you adapt commands to targetted distribution (mostly those related to the package manager).

+!!! hint

+    Before starting to do anything, be sure you read the complete workflow once.
+    It will help you to understand all steps from the installation process.

 ## Getting started

 We are going to assume you have root access to a fresh Ubuntu Server.
 Typically access is gained via SSH.
 All of the below commands are to be entered in the SSH terminal session for the installation & configuration of SeAT.
 If the server you want to install SeAT on is being used for other things too (such as hosting MySQL databases and or websites), then please keep that in mind while following this guide.

 Packages are installed using the `aptitude` package manager as the `root` user.

 !!! note "Eve Application and ESI"

-        SeAT 3.0 consumes CCP's [ESI](https://esi.evetech.net/) service in order to retrieve EVE Online related information.
-Before you can make any authenticated calls to ESI, you have to register a third party EVE application on the developers portal.
+    SeAT consumes CCP's [ESI](https://esi.evetech.net/) service in order to retrieve EVE Online related information.
+    Before you can make any authenticated calls to ESI, you have to register a third party EVE application on the [developers portal](developers.eveonline.com/).
     This is an absolute must for SeAT to be of any use.
 The configuration of this step is covered in a later stage of the documentation.

 ## OS Installation